Skip to main content

 ExportFunction dealloc = instance.export("dealloc");

-Let's allocate Wasm memory for a string and write it into the instance memory.
-We can do this with Memory#put:
+Let's allocate Wasm memory for a string and write it into the instance memory:

 import com.dylibso.chicory.runtime.Memory;